Liam Gallagher’s Twitter is better than that of any other musician.

 In fact, a so-called social media expert would tell him that his Twitter bio should have links to his website, he should create more meaningful tweets and that he needs to be more ‘on brand’.

 This is nonsense.
-Liam uses Twitter on a much more deep and persuasive level.
+Liam uses Twitter on a more deep and persuasive level.
+He knows how to create influence in social media.

 He uses persuasion and subliminal messaging techniques which, to most, go undetected.